 [Note: All the articles linked in this post are from business portals in Romanian.]

-If this was the situation before the crisis, things have changed.
-They said, back then, that the professional development is more important than the salary.
-In 2008, Capital, the financial offline publishing leader in Romania, was publishing the last edition for Romania’s top 100 best employers.
-I was curious how come they haven’t released it in 2009 again.
-I know, I know, Radu Ionescu hated the idea, but still… I remember there was there a top of the best methods of recompensating your employees.
+Things would have changed if this had been the situation before the crisis.
+They said, back then, that professional development was more important than salary.
+In 2008, Capital, the financial offline publishing leader in Romania, was publishing the last edition of Romania’s top 100 best employers.
+So I was curious how they didn’t rerelease it in 2009.
+I know, I know, Radu Ionescu hated the idea, but still… I remember there was a top of the best methods for recompensating your employees.

-The PriceWaterHouseCoopers study from 2007 and also from 2008 said that there was a tendency for the fixed income to drop to 69 % of the gross value of the compensation for the employees.
-I’m curious whether this tendency will fall or if it will drop.
+The PricewaterhouseCoopers study from 2007 and 2008 said there was a tendency for the fixed income to drop to 69 % of the gross value of the compensation for the employees.
+So I’m curious whether this tendency will fall or if it will drop.

-It might drop even more for the sector of selling and result-based evaluations of the industries that pay by commission and can afford to say: “you get paid as long as you work”.
-It might go the other way if companies cut the costs with the benefits and compensations practices.
-Which they already begun.
-If you read the main business publications, you’d picture the apocalipse of the industry.
-But what is bad news for big business might be good news for niche businesses.
+It might drop even more for the sector of selling and result-based evaluations of the industries that pay by the commission and can afford to say: “you get paid as long as you work”.
+But, of course, it might go the other way if companies cut the costs with benefits and compensation practices.
+Which they already have begun.
+If you read the prominent business publications, you’d picture the apocalypse of the industry.
+But bad news for big businesses might be good news for niche businesses.

 Capital and Business Magazin explain how companies cut costs with employees’ benefits.
-Some companies think of innovative solutions, like for example coupons, which might be a good idea for the Marin husbants’ Cuponix.
-But a truly innovative idea is to have flexibility.
-Some other companies prefere flexible benefits policies.
+Some companies think of innovative solutions, such as coupons, which might be a good idea for the Marin husband’s Cuponix.
+But a genuinely creative idea is to have flexibility.
+Some other companies prefer flexible benefits policies.

-Anyway, it’s good to know there is who to get advice from, both for employers, and for employees, to negotiate.
+Anyway, it’s good to know there is who to get advice from, both for employers and for employees, to negotiate.
 Ernst & Young says it’s a good idea.
-PriceWaterHouseCooper’s studies and manager say the numbers were up for benefits even at the end of 2008.
+PricewaterhouseCoopers studies and managers say the numbers were up for benefits even at the end of 2008.

-To end in a funny note, continuing the idea from this forum, I wonder whether the personal computer the employees will work on, 2 years from now will be considered a benefit or a necessity… For more on the difference between possibility, necessity and desire, read here.
+To end on a funny note, continuing the idea from this forum, I wonder whether the personal computer the employees will work on 2 years from now will be considered a benefit or a necessity…